A Quick Guide to the Joret Line

 The /w/-/g/ divide of medieval France has been just as successful in producing English doublets.
 For example, in modern English, a company might offer you a warranty with an assured guarantee of satisfaction.
 A protector can be either a guardian or a warden; you can give both your regards or a reward; and today it’s normal to store your clothes in a wardrobe, but in medieval times, you could also store them in a garderobe, a room now associated with toilets.
 All six of these words in fact come from a single Frankish original, *wardon.

-I hope I have successfully demonstrated here what a useful etymological tool knowledge of the Joret line can be.
-I personally find it fascinating how it tells us precisely where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin so well.
+I hope I have successfully demonstrated here what a useful etymological tool knowledge of the Joret line can be!
+I find it fascinating how it actually lets us pinpoint where in France many English words come from – how the presence of a /k/ or a /tʃ/ in an English word can narrow down its place of origin so well.

 However, the words mentioned above are only those which, thanks to the isogloss, form etymological twins in modern English; discussing the full consequences of Joret on French and English would require much more time!
 For the moment, let’s simply say that Joret can explain hundreds of equivalent words in the two languages, showing us why we translate English war, cauldron and William as guerre, chaudron and Guillaume.
 It’s handy for learners of French!